-- Ensure that your Site Server has adequate free resources - E.g. disk space, CPU and RAM.
-For a full discussion of identifying and resolving server performance issues, please see our article Troubleshooting Server Performance Issues.
+Ensure that your Site Server has adequate free resources - E.g. disk space, CPU and RAM.
+For a full discussion of identifying and resolving server performance issues, please see our article Troubleshooting and optimizing Server Performance.

 (Also, be aware that PaperCut is constantly being improved, so check-out our Known Issues pages for details on fixes relating to Site Servers in recent versions.)

 Testing connectivity between the Site Server and PaperCut

 Network connectivity between the Site Server and the Application Server would be the next thing to check.

 We want to make sure that the Site Server is configured with the correct details of your Application Server, and that the Application Server is contactable from the Site Server.
 The following test will let you verify that the Site Server is configured correctly, and that the PaperCut server is reachable over the network.